Yogesh7858/ToDo-App/README.md

 ## Acknowledgements

 - Inspired by the need for a simple and efficient todo app.
-- Special thanks to [YourName] for the idea and support.
+- Special thanks to Harry for the idea and support.

 Enjoy managing your tasks with the Todo App!